Alanamosse/Rdata/README.md

 # RData reader for Galaxy
-This tool first reads a RData file thenn extracts the chosen elements to single outputs.
+This tool first reads a RData file then extracts the chosen elements to single outputs.

 ## TODO
-The tool should indicates when the Rdata file doesn't match the attriutes(s) selected.
+The tool should indicates when the Rdata file doesn't match the attributes(s) selected.
-Can happen when multiple files are avaible and the user doesn't select the good one.
+Can happen when multiple files are avaibles and the user doesn't select the good one.

 ## Known errors
 * Execution fail when the variable to extract return a null value